Guilty Gear XrCise - Mobility

 After you get a good idea of what does and does not work for the grounded anti airs, use the same process except jump and figure out what air to air options you may have.
 The hardest of these and the ultimate goal of this exercise, is to learn how to go under an aerial opponent through either a good walk speed character's walk, or a dash and then try to do a forward jump attack as it usually offers much better options in this type of scenario.
 This requires the player to be fast and confident in their execution and to be able to cope with a situation where your controls get reversed due to side switching.

 A lot of the ground options depend on your character's walk speed and dash/backdash lengths.
-Characters like Baiken for example have a back walk speed that make back walking and then doing the universal anti air (6P for most characters as it usually has invincibility).
+Characters like Baiken for example have a back-walk speed that make back-walking and then doing the universal antiair (6P for most characters as it has 'upper body invincibility' property).
 Baiken style characters still have a good back dash however.
 Some characters such as Johnny have a long fixed dash instead of a run style dash so have difficulty with the dash forward into forward jump option.

 Match Up Exercise 31